guiqui/k8Studio/README.md

 #### CONFIGURATION
 With the configmap and secret view you can easily manage your configurations, delete, create new ones or modify the key value pairs.When working with secrest we also help you out with our inline base64 encoder and decoder.
 Projects
-#### RBAC EDITOR
-The Cluster View provides a comprehensive RBAC Editor.
-You can add user accounts, service accounts, cluster roles and roles.
-You can bind users to roles and you can have a view of the rules applied to the users.Also you can easily visualize the combinations of permissions that a Service account or a role has.
-Projects

 #### SSH AND LOGS
 If you have a pod or node selected you can connect with SSH to access the machine or read their logs using our built in Terminal.No need to remember any command line or address.
 Projects